 The helicopter then turned towards the Rempart, the outer caldera.
 We had crossed the Rempart and the lunar landscape enclosed between the outer and inner caldera first on our drive a day earlier.

 The road cutting through the Plaine des Sables looks surreal in this vast moon landscape.
+It reminded me of the unique landscape we got to see with a hot air balloon experience in Cappadocia.

 I remember the first look of the Plaine des Sables from the road on the ridge that overlooks it, but nothing could prepare me for the stunning aerial view.
 This volcanic area was definitely the highlight of the helicopter ride over Reunion Island for me.